AyrtonStout/Bamboo/README.txt

 Changelog-

+v0.39
+-Potions are now only usable on valid targets (targets that would benefit/ are alive) -Info panel now correctly displays during item targeting -Info panel now serves as a smaller text box that will display information

 v0.38
 -Item option now brings up a new panel that will display consumables -Items are displayed in two columns of 4 items each